orbeon/orbeon-forms-doc/Form-Runner-~-Access-Control-~-Editing-Forms.md

 ![](images/fb-new-form-app-dropdown.png)

-[LIMITATION] Restrictions on the form name in `form-builder-permissions.xml` are at this point not supported; only restrictions on the app name are supported.
+*LIMITATION: Restrictions on the form name in `form-builder-permissions.xml` are at this point not supported; only restrictions on the app name are supported.
 This means that you should always use `form="*"`.
 If you define a restriction on the form name, it won't be enforced at the time the form is created, allowing users to create, save, and publish a form with an undesirable name.
-However they then won't be able to see the form they created when going back to the summary page.
+However they then won't be able to see the form they created when going back to the summary page.*

 ## Form Runner Home page